raygun101/MarkupKit/README.md

 If no anchor is specified for a given dimension, the subview will be centered within the anchor view for that dimension.

 See [LMAnchorView.h](https://github.com/gk-brown/MarkupKit/blob/master/MarkupKit-iOS/MarkupKit/LMAnchorView.h) for more information.

+## LMRootView
+In iOS 10 and earlier, `UIKit` may in some cases assign system-defined, non-overridable values for a view's margins.
+In such cases, the `LMRootView` class can be used.
+This class provides the following properties, which can be used to reserve additional space at the top or bottom of the root view:

+    @property (nonatomic) CGFloat topSpacing;
+    @property (nonatomic) CGFloat bottomSpacing;

+For example, a view controller might override `viewWillLayoutSubviews` to set its view's top and bottom spacing to the length of its own top and bottom layout guides, respectively, ensuring that any subviews are positioned between the guides:

+TODO Override loadView() to demonstrate usage

+    override func viewWillLayoutSubviews() {
+        super.viewWillLayoutSubviews()

+        let rootView = view as!
+LMRootView

+        rootView = topLayoutGuide.length
+        rootView = bottomLayoutGuide.length
+    }

+Top and bottom layout guides are deprecated in iOS 11.
+Applications targeting iOS 11 and later can use the `viewRespectsSystemMinimumLayoutMargins` property of `UIViewController` instead of `LMRootView` to disable system-defined margins.

 ## LMTableView, LMTableViewCell, and LMTableViewHeaderFooterView
 `LMTableView` is a subclass of `UITableView` that acts as its own data source and delegate, serving cells from a statically defined collection of table view sections. `LMTableView` enables self-sizing content by default, allowing it to be used as a general-purpose layout device.